SainsburyWellcomeCentre/aeon_mecha/readme.md

 `conda deactivate aeon_env`: deactivates the virtual environment.

+4) (Optional) Add commands to `.profile` to add miniconda as an environment module and Bonsai and its dependencies to your system path on startup:

+Copy the `.profile` file in this repository to your home directory on the HPC.

 ### Developing while on the HPC

 After you've finished creating the virtual environment, finalize the set-up by activating the environment and adding this repository to your python path within the environment: